gilch/hissp/README.md

 In Hissp, code is just another kind of data.

-Lisp is a programmable programming language, extensible though its renowned macro system which hooks into the compiler itself.
+Lisp is a programmable programming language, extensible though its acclaimed macro system which hooks into the compiler itself.
 Macros are Lisp's secret weapon.
 And Hissp brings this power to Python.